rogeroliveira84/coding-challenges/treeview/README.md

 # Treeview

-This project is a simple implementation of a treeview using Recursive functions
+This is a simple implementation of a Treeview component using recursive functions

+## Getting running

-## Start the project by running
+In the project directory, you can run:

 ### `npm install`

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.